aspose-html/Aspose.HTML-API-References/english/net/aspose.html.forms/inputelement/getmonthvalue/_index.md

 ---
 title: InputElement.GetMonthValue
 second_title: Aspose.HTML for .NET API Reference
-description: InputElement method.
+description: InputElement GetMonthValue method.
 This method is used to get the value as a DateTime object.
 This method is valid if only only type of the input element is month
 type: docs
 weight: 120
 url: /net/aspose.html.forms/inputelement/getmonthvalue/